thenativeweb/comparejs/README.md

   <tr><td>cmp.nes(first, second)</td><td>cmp.notEqualStructure(first, second)</td><td>not equal structure</td></tr>
 </table>

 Please note that these operators only work for objects.
+For any other type, they return `false`.

 ## Running the tests